 Council recognises its community, and its agency partners are critical to the long-term and sustainable management of the Shire's biodiversity and natural values.
 There are a range of individuals, groups and organisations that have a role in valuing, protecting and enhancing the Shire's natural areas.
-This includes active and passionate groups such as Landcare Groups and the Hamilton Field Naturalists Club.
-Figure 2-4 below highlights the number of environmental volunteer groups by type.
+This includes active and passionate groups such as Landcare and local environment groups.
+Figure 2-4 below highlights the number of environmental volunteer groups by type (modified to include local group information).
 A full list of active environmental volunteer groups is provided in Appendix 3.